Orthogonal rational functions with real poles, root asymptotics, and GMP matrices: Introduction

 \begin{lemma} Let $J$ be a regular Jacobi matrix, $\E = \sigma_\ess(J)$ a finite gap set, and $\bC_\E$ the corresponding sequence of zeros of the Ahlfors function.
 Assuming $\bc_k \notin \sigma(J)$ for $1\le k\le g$, denote by $A$ the GMP matrix corresponding to $J$ with respect to the sequence $\bC_\E$.
 Then $\Delta_\E(A)$ is a regular type 3 block Jacobi matrix with essential spectrum $[-2,2]$. \end{lemma}

 With this lemma, it will follow that $\bJ = \Delta_\E(A)$ obeys a Ces\`aro--Nevai condition.
 That Ces\`aro--Nevai condition will imply \eqref{24jun2} by a modification of arguments of \cite{YuditskiiAdv}.
 The strategy is clear: just as \cite{YuditskiiAdv} uses a certain square-summability in terms of $\fv_j, \fw_j$ to prove finiteness of $\ell^2$-norm of $\{ d((S_+^*)^m J S_+^m, \cT_\E^+) \}_{m=0}^\infty$, we will use Ces\`aro decay in terms of $\fv_j, \fw_j$ to conclude the Ces\`aro decay \eqref{24jun2}.
 This can be expected due to a certain locality in the dependence between the terms of the series considered; this idea first appeared in \cite{SimonJAT09} in the setting of periodic spectra with all gaps open.
 However, some care is needed, since the locality is only approximate in some steps; this is already visible in \eqref{18aug1}.
 Also, substantial modifications are needed throughout the proof due to the possibility of $\liminf \lVert \fv_j \rVert = 0$ (this cannot happen in the Killip--Simon class), which locally breaks some of the estimates.
 The fix is that this can only happen along a sparse subsequence, but the combination of a bad sparse subsequence and approximate locality means that we cannot simply ignore a bad subsequence once from the start; we must maintain it throughout the proof.
-Finally, it will be natural to use a Hilbert--Schmidt type functional instead of a Killip--Simon type functional used in \cite{YuditskiiAdv}.
-We will describe these modifications and otherwise freely rely on the detailed analysis of \cite{YuditskiiAdv}.
+A related issue arises with the Ces\`aro version of a Killip--Simon type functional.
+We will describe the necessary modifications to the detailed analysis in \cite{YuditskiiAdv}.

 The rest of the paper will not exactly follow the order given in this introduction.
 In Section 2, we describe the behavior of our problem with respect to M\"obius transformations, and we describe the distribution of zeros of the rational function $\tau_n$.
 In Section 3, we recall the structure of GMP matrices and relate their matrix coefficients to the quantities $\kappa_n$, and use this to provide a first statement about exponential growth of orthonormal rational functions on $\overline{\bbC} \setminus \overline{\bbR}$.
 In Section 4, we combine this with potential theoretic techniques to characterize limits of $\frac 1n \log \lvert \tau_n \rvert$ as $n \to \infty$ and prove the universal lower bounds.
 In Section 5, we prove the results for $\bC$-regularity and Stahl--Totik regularity.
 In Section 6 we describe a proof of Theorem~\ref{conj1}.